 - When two Resource Settings are configured, the first Resource Setting (given by higher layer parameter resourcesForChannelMeasurement) is for channel measurement and the second Resource Setting (given by higher layer parameter csi-IM-ResourcesForInterference) is used for interference measurement performed on CSI-IM.
 For L1-SINR computation, the second Resource Setting (given by higher layer parameter csi-IM-ResourcesForInterference or higher layer parameter nzp-CSI-RS-ResourceForInterference) is used for interference measurement performed on CSI-IM or on NZP CSI-RS.

+For a CSI report associated with semi-persistent or periodic CSI-RS, [or with semi-persistent or periodic SRS-RSRP measurement resources, or with semi-persistent or periodic CLI-RSSI measurement resource, and] if a UE is configured with SBFD symbols and a CSI-ReportConfig with the higher layer parameter symbolType, the UE only considers the CSI-RS occasions within either SBFD symbol(s) or non-SBFD symbol(s) as indicated by symbolType for the CSI derivation for the CSI report.
+The symbolType configured in CSI-ReportConfig applies to NZP-CSI-RS resources that are associated with the CSI report and configured for both channel measurement and interference measurement.